CSO Ethics: (III) Motivation to comply with the Istanbul Principlesadmin

 „Verification of compliance with these principles by those who have committed to these principles.
 Otherwise, these principles (code of ethics) will not work.
 An example may be the „Media Self-Regulation Code” drafted by the Press Council.”
 Sergiu Neicovcen, CONTACT Center.

 „By the example of experienced CSOs, adherence to existing codes and networks, pressure from donors and partners through appropriate information.”
 Iulia Sîrghi-Zolotco, Expert-Group.

 Organizational assessments show that few organizations, especially those in the urban area, have a Code of Ethics and Conduct or adhere to the Istanbul Principles.
 The main reason for this is that the importance and necessity of these ethical codes have not been realized.
-Respondents believe that these organizations may be motivated to adhere to the Istanbul Principles through appropriate information, through the example of experienced CSOs and knowledge sharing, as well as the pressure to adhere to codes exerted by networks of organizations, donors and by the legislative / normative.
+Respondents believe that these organizations may be motivated to adhere to the Istanbul Principles through appropriate information, through the example of experienced CSOs and knowledge sharing, as well as the pressure to adhere to codes exerted by networks of organizations and donors and by legislation and government policy.
 Appropriate education, in particular of new CSOs, can be achieved through information and training campaigns explaining these provisions.
 The sharing of knowledge and experience can be done through ways of rewarding the most striking applicants of ethical principles.
 Donors could support this process by including mandatory requirements for compliance with the Istanbul Principles in their funding programs.
-At national level, networks and platforms could develop framework documents to which CSOs should adhere, including minimum practical ethical / conductive requirements required to implement the Istanbul Principles, accompanied by a control mechanism to control their compliance (which requires the existence of a controlling entity).
+At national level, networks and platforms could develop framework documents to which CSOs should adhere, including minimum practical ethical requirements required to implement the Istanbul Principles, accompanied by a control mechanism to control their compliance (which requires the existence of a controlling entity).
 Certain aspects may be provided in legislation.
-It is recommended that the Istanbul Principles be taken into account when setting the CSOs Index.
+It is recommended that the Istanbul Principles be taken into account when compiling the Index of CSOs.